ferrantim/openshift-portworx/postgresql.md

 pod "postgres-646d9f5c95-8rwsm" deleted
 ```

 As soon as the pod is deleted, it is relocated to the node with the replicated data.
 STorage ORchestrator for Kubernetes (STORK), Portworx’s custom storage scheduler, allows co-locating the pod on the exact node where the data is stored.
-It ensures that an appropriate node is selected for scheduling the pod.
+It helps to ensure that an appropriate node is selected for scheduling the pod.

 Let’s verify this by running the below command.
 We will notice that a new pod has been created and scheduled in a different node.